-- Cheating in its various forms: e.g., - Copying another student's work - o Allowing work to be copied - o Using unauthorized aids on an examination - Obtaining any part of an examination prior to its administration - o Fabricating research data - Submitting another person's work as one's own - o Receiving credit falsely for attendance at a required class or activity - Plagiarizing (i.e. presenting someone else's words or specific ideas as one's own, including inadequate documentation of sources and excessive dependence on the language of sources even when documented).
+- Cheating in its various forms: e.g., - Copying another student's work - Allowing work to be copied - o Using unauthorized aids on an examination - Obtaining any part of an examination prior to its administration - Fabricating research data - Submitting another person's work as one's own - o Receiving credit falsely for attendance at a required class or activity - Plagiarizing (i.e. presenting someone else's words or specific ideas as one's own, including inadequate documentation of sources and excessive dependence on the language of sources even when documented).
 All quoted material and ideas taken from published material, electronic media, and format interviews must be cited: direct quotations must be enclosed in quotation marks.
 Therefore, whether quoting or paraphrasing, include an appropriate reference to the source (in-text citation) and a Reference page.
-Refer to the APA Manual for proper citation formats; consult the instructor regarding preferred citation style (American Psychological Association-APA). - Violating copyright laws and license agreements, including but not limited to: - Making illegal single copies of music or other print materials - Making and/or distributing multiple copies of printed, copyrighted materials without written permission - Making and/or distributing unauthorized copies of computer software - o and/or digital information - Denying others appropriate access to information in the classroom, library or laboratory including but not limited to: - o Removing pages from books or journals - o Hiding or intentionally damaging materials or electronic information - Destroying, altering, or tampering with someone else's work. - Submitting the same or similar work for more than one course or assignment without prior approval from the professors. - Destroying, altering or tampering with academic or institutional records.
+Refer to the APA Manual for proper citation formats; consult the instructor regarding preferred citation style (American Psychological Association-APA).